JadeWibbels/MLFall2018/README.md

 1) Start AWS Server for processing, import data
 2) Use a naive Neural Network to achieve baseline
 3) Iterate on feature engineering:

--Process of feature engineering is:
+Good resource for feature engineering ideas: https://machinelearningmastery.com/an-introduction-to-feature-selection/

-a.
-Brainstorming or Testing features
+- Brainstorming or Testing features
-b.
-Deciding what features to create
+- Deciding what features to create
-c.
-Creating features
+- Creating features
-d.
-Checking how the features work with your model
+- Checking how the features work with your model
-e.
-Improving your features if needed
+- Improving your features if needed
-f.
-Go back to brainstorming/creating more features until the work is done.
+- Go back to brainstorming/creating more features until the work is done.

-Question: Do we need to normalize any features?

 Featuring Engineering implamented:
 - OneHot passband values